 Stage 14: Greenhead to Once Brewed 7 miles (11km).

 Hadrians Wall and the Northumberland National Park beckon on the route, walking the roller coaster of Hadrians Wall is tiring and we recommend staying at Once brewed, giving you plenty of time to visit the major attractions along the wall today; there are cafes (seasonal) enroute.
 Walking along the Cawfield and Winshield crags section the wall is very well preserved.
 You then drop down to pub and hostel at Once Brewed.
 If you are staying at the youth hostel here tonight, we recommend that you drop your sack there and continue along the wall to see alot more of it at your leisure, as the route turns to the North at Cuddy's Crags before the Housteads section.

 Stage 15: Once Brewed to Bellingham 15.5 miles (25km).

 Head Easterly along the wall for a few miles, (you may want to detour to see Housesteads Roman Fort if you did not go and see it yesterday).
 This section from Steel Rigg is the most dramatic of the wall, but very exposed on a cold blustery day.
 You should get great views to the Pennines and across to the Simonside hills in Northumberland and the various coniferous forest estates.
 After this you turn North into the Northumberland National Park and through the coniferous Wark Forest and to Lowstead a fortified house to protect the locals and their animals from raiding groups called Reivers.
-The walk follows small roads and crosses farmland and North Tyne to follow the River Bank down into the pretty village of Bellingham, just about the best place to stock up with basic supplies until the end of the
+The walk follows small roads and crosses farmland and North Tyne to follow the River Bank down into the pretty village of Bellingham, just about the best place to stock up with basic supplies until the end of the route.